sni/procgraph/README.md

 ## Features

- * plots resource usage
+ * plots resource usage (regular expression filter possible)
  * graph supports zooming and draggable legend
  * remote host support via ssh (keys only)
  * import / export gathered data in json format

 ## Downloads

 Use these stable binary releases if in doubt.
-Source installations are available for developers.
+Source installations are available below for developers.

 * **v0.3.0**